castorini/anserini/docs/regressions/regressions-dl20-passage.bge-base-en-v1.5.flat.onnx.md

 The path `/path/to/msmarco-passage.bge-base-en-v1.5/` should point to the corpus downloaded above.
 Upon completion, we should have an index with 8,841,823 documents.

-Note that here we are explicitly using Lucene's `NoMergePolicy` merge policy, which suppresses any merging of index segments.
-This is because merging index segments is a costly operation and not worthwhile given our query set.

 ## Retrieval

 Topics and qrels are stored [here](https://github.com/castorini/anserini-tools/tree/master/topics-and-qrels), which is linked to the Anserini repo as a submodule.